Mastered1738/IPVO/README.md

 To test the project as easily as possible there are only need 2 tools: VSCode (or VIM, Neovim, ...) and Postman (or Insomnia).
 Postman/Insomnia is recommended only because it enables the user to test specific URL requests.

-NOTE: You don't need Postman/Insomnia, you can test the project without both.
+NOTE 1: You don't need Postman/Insomnia, you can test the project without both.
 They're just recommended to ease the process of testing.
+NOTE 2: Since Postman is a big application it also takes time to load the data into Postman which sometimes increases the response time number.
+Postman gives the tester a clear and easy to use UI but it affects the actual response time.
+Please take that into consideration.

 ## Installation